shneoh/k3s_infra_training/day1/lab1/README.md

 ### ✅ 8.
 Install kube-state-metrics

-* By Default any Kubernetes deployment will not have kube-state-metrics by default, you can install an instance to gather kubernetes core metrics ( used in later modules )
+* By Default any Kubernetes deployment will not have kube-state-metrics, you can install an instance to gather kubernetes core metrics ( used in later modules )

 >> In k3s, metric-server is installed by default, but it will only provide telemetry of nodes and pods